Issued: 17:45 Wednesday 12th May 2021

 Temporary arrangements during Covid-19 restrictions

 The Trust may hold virtual meetings (with trustees taking part by video link or by telephone) whilst it is not possible to hold face-to-face meetings.
-The Trust has now set up a facility to live stream meetings.
-All the Board meetings are open to the public, except where personnel matters or commercially sensitive matters are to be discussed or where legal professional privilege applies.
-These virtual meetings will now be open to the public by way of a link to a streaming service and the link will be published on the agenda.
-This will not apply to any part of a meeting where exempt/confidential business is discussed.
+Whilst the COVID-19 pandemic continues, all meetings will be held online and will be streamed live for public viewing (except where personnel matters or commercially sensitive matters are to be discussed or where legal professional privilege applies.).
+The next Board meeting will be held on the 10th June.

 COVID-19 Contingency Committee

-Authority has been delegated by the Board for this committee to take urgent decisions whilst normal meetings of the Board and the Committees have been suspended during the Covid-19 emergency.
+The Board set up this committee to take urgent decisions during the first phase of the coronavirus lockdown.
 It comprises the Chair and Vice Chair of the Board, and the Chairs and Vice Chairs of all the standing Committees (Land Management, Finance, Administration and Resources, Staffing, Governance).
-No date has been set for the next meeting but the Committee will be called as required.